 AGM Battery State of Charge

-When an AGM battery is using or charging, it’s important to be told how full it is, or AGM battery state of charge in technical words (SoC).
-One of the most essential indicators for AGM batteries is the SoC, which indicates how much energy is left in the battery and when it should be recharged.
+When an AGM battery is used or charged, it’s important to be told how full it is, or the AGM battery’s state of charge in technical words (SoC).
+One of the most essential indicators for AGM batteries is the SoC, which indicates how much energy is left in the lithium polymer battery and when it should be recharged.
+Better and deep cycle batteries will work better.

-A basic multi–meter may be used to check the battery voltage, and a chart connecting the two can be used to check the related SoC.
-However it is a flaw: many of the absorbent glass fiber mat voltage SoC graph going about are incorrect, confusing the no-load as well as under-load voltages — a blunder that might cost you your absorbent glass fiber mat battery.
+A basic multi–meter may be used to check the 12v 42ah Lifepo4 Battery voltage, and a chart connecting the two can be used to check the related SoC.
+However it is a flaw: many of the absorbent glass fiber mat voltage SoC graphs going about are incorrect, confusing the no-load as well as under-load voltages — a blunder that might cost you your absorbent glass fiber mat 12v 42ah Lifepo4 Battery.

 AGM Battery State of Charge (SoC) explained

-The SoC relates to the amount of charge in the battery in relation to its maximum capacity; it indicates what capacity rate the battery is.
+The SoC relates to the amount of charge in the lithium polymer battery in relation to its maximum capacity; it indicates what capacity rate the battery is.

-A full battery has a state of charge of 100 percent, a half-full battery has a state of charge of 50%, and a battery with a state of charge of roughly 10% is nearly flat.
+A full 12v 42ah Lifepo4 Battery has a state of charge of 100 percent, a half-full battery has a state of charge of 50%, and a battery with a state of charge of roughly 10% is nearly flat.
+The state of charge of the deep cycle battery is also close to it.

 Typical AGM Battery State of Charge